Give patients a seat at the PBS Strategic Agreement table to deliver a PATIENTS FIRST PBS

 The Dispatched Podcast

-BAA Chair, Felicity McNeill joins BioPharmaDispatch publisher Paul Cross every Friday to discuss some of the latest events in the health and disability system in Australia.
+BAA Chair, Felicity McNeill joins BPDInsights publisher Paul Cross every Friday to discuss some of the latest events in the health, aged, disability and broader social services policy in Australia.

 -